bm0801389031/week6/README.md

 Return the total figure the individual will receive as a string prefixed with "£" (= "\u00A3", JS, Go, Java and Julia), "$" (C#, C++, Ruby, Clojure, Elixir, PHP, Python, Haskell and Lua) or "¥" (Rust).
 ALGORITHMSBOOLEANSSTRINGSNUMBERS

+## eleventh program function reversed sequence

+Description:

+Build a function that returns an array of integers from n to 1 where n>0.

+Example : n=5 >> [5,4,3,2,1]
+FUNDAMENTALS